trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 `./deploy.sh deploy`.

-* A properly installed TAP 0.8 instance can be accessed via web console available under address: http://console.(your-domain-name) where _(your-domain-name)_ is the domain name you have provided in Master Config File (parameter 'wildcard_tap_domain_name' - see details below).
+* A properly installed TAP NG instance can be accessed via web console available under address: http://console.(your-domain-name) where _(your-domain-name)_ is the domain name you have provided in Master Config File (parameter 'wildcard_tap_domain_name' - see details below).

 **Notes:**
 * Your installations logs are stored in your TAP platform installation package directory, in subfolder `logs`.
 * Deployment scripts internally use Ansible (`>=2.2.1.0`), following its idempotent nature.
 This means you can run `./deploy.sh` deploy repeatedly, and only changes will be applied.
-* This feature can be used to repair broken host with TAP 0.8 only.
+* This feature can be used to repair broken host with TAP NG only.
-* Automatic cluster size extension, shrinking or node role change are *not* yet supported in TAP 0.8.*.
+* Automatic cluster size extension, shrinking or node role change are *not* supported in TAP NG.*.

 **Idempotency**